 The seven miles of sandy beach stretching away from the downtown area is undoubtedly Old Orchard Beach’s main attraction.
 But when you’ve had enough fun in the sun, there is always something else to do.
-From deep sea fishing and whale watching, to shopping at the outlet malls in Kittery and Freeport, experience what else the area has to offer!
+From deep sea fishing and whale watching, to shopping at the outlet malls in Kittery and Freeport, experience what else this area in Southern Maine has to offer!

 ATTRACTIONS, RECREATION, BOWLING & MORE

 Arundel Barn Playhouse: The Arundel Barn Playhouse offers live, professional, musical theatre productions, each running from June to Labor Day.
 20 minutes South of Old Orchard Beach.
 53 Old Post Rd., Arundel 207-985-5552